maxpert/marmot/README.md

 ## Dependencies
 Starting 0.4+ Marmot depends on [nats-server](https://nats.io/download/) with JetStream support.
-Instead of building an in process consensus algorithm,
+Instead of building an in process consensus algorithm, this unlocks more use-cases like letting external applications subscribe to these changes and build more complex use-cases around their application needs.

 ## Production status